lowRISC/opentitan/hw/top_earlgrey/doc/_index.md

 | Low speed  | 18-20 CPU cycles   |

-## Register Table
+## Memory Map

-The base and bound addresses of the memory and peripherals are given in this table below.
+The base addresses of the memory and peripherals are given in the table below.
-This is cut/paste at the moment, and will be automated into this document in the future.

 The choice of memory, or lack thereof at location 0x0 confers two exclusive benefits:
 - If there are no memories at location 0x0, then null pointers will immediately error and be noticed by software (the xbar will fail to decode and route)